 Those holiday car sales commercials with the big red car bows on them have us wondering, "Do people actually give cars as Christmas presents?"
 We guess the answer is yes, considering the fact that we've heard of such instances (though we've never seen the automotive gift giving in person).

 For the lucky people who happen to be the recipients of such generosity, we say more power to ya.
 Of course, there are those who are truly worthy (military personnel, firefighters, police officers and any mother of twins), and in those cases, the gift of a brand new car isn't outlandish.
 So, with the holiday car deals going on right now, allow us to suggest our recommendations for the best gift cars in each segment, so you don't have to do any research whatsoever (we're that good).

 You get supercar speed in a luxurious coupe that's also a great daily driver, along with scintillating handling and some of the sexiest lines in the business.
 How's 0-60 in 3.8 seconds from the 4.0-liter V8 twin turbo engine that spits out a serious 503 horses?
 Merry Christmas, indeed.

 Sedan: Ford Fusion Sport

 Ford takes its excellent family sedan and makes a sleeper out of it.
-The Fusion Sport not only gets the new refreshed exterior and rotary shift knob, it gets 325 horses and snow throwing all-wheel drive.
+The Fusion Sport not only gets the

 Sports Car: 718 Porsche Cayman S